d2l-ai/d2l-en/chapter_preliminaries/autograd.md

 date to a PhD thesis from 1980 :cite:`Speelpenning.1980` and were further developed in the late 1980s :cite:`Griewank.1989`.
-While backpropagation has become the default method for computing gradients, it's not the only option.
+While backpropagation has become the default method for computing gradients, it is not the only option.
 For instance, the Julia programming language employs forward propagation :cite:`Revels.Lubin.Papamarkou.2016`.
 Before exploring methods,